aragon/lock-to-vote-plugin/README.md

-# Lock to Vote Plugin - OSx
+# Lock to Vote Plugin

+NOTE: This is a work in progress plugin, early alpha stage.
+The contracts haven't been reviewed, tested or audited yet.
+DO NOT USE on any serious deployment.

-This reposity contains the codebase of the Lock to Vote plugin, along with its helper contract.
+This reposity contains the codebase of the Lock to Vote plugin for OSx, along with its helper contract.

 ## Overview

-This is a work in progress

 ## Get Started